quintel/etsource/README.md

 Tome's list of [safe-to-edit files][safe] for a list of what you can and cannot edit.

+# Original README

+### Folder structure

+#### data

+The `data` folder is the previsioned new folder where all the data is stored.
+Currently, it contains the `gueries` and `inputs`, that are used by the Object Mapper.

+#### models

+The model folders contains other models.
+Mostly for illustration, documentation and testing purposes.
+These models can be run and tested using the etengine command line interface.
+For instance, models/minimal contains the minimal set of files and content for a simple two-converter graph.
+To illustrate the behaviour of flex-max links see the `models/flex_max folder`.

+#### scripts

+The folder 'scripts' contains the scripts used to alter the names and content of the queries.
+The folder `change_reports` within 'scripts' contains the changes made in the queries, one for each of the query groups.

+### Rules and best practices

+Try to make one commit for each batch of changes you make to the files, related to one issue.
+For example, if a query is changed, try to alter all queries and inputs related to the query in a single commit.

+### Updating from the InputExcel guide

+You have to copy the zip file to the etsource directory and enter the following command in your terminal:

+    $ cd your-etsource-directory $ ruby scripts/xls2yml/xls2yml.rb

+If you changed anything converter keys, naming, structure, in general to the topology, you have to export all countries.
+If you only update a country dataset with new numbers, you don't have to update all countries.

+After this you can commit your changes.

+Adding or updating carriers, you have to do in etsource/datasets/.../carriers.yml.

+### Datasets

+A dataset is the collection of all _data buckets_ within a _section_.
+Look at it as one big _data bucket_.
+A dataset is virtual, and not commited to Github.
+The merging of all buckets happens during runtime.
+There are three independent
+levels: default, country and wizard datasets.
+Each can overwrite values of the former.

+#### Default Dataset (datasets/_defaults)

+Contains all the values that are a) the same for every country or b) should be treated as default/start values.
+Values here are overwritten in the country dataset.
+That means we can put the data that sometimes changes in a _default dataset_ and overwrite it in the _country dataset_ when it does actually change.

+#### Country Dataset (datasets/:area_code)

+The precise name would be area(-specific) dataset (area can be a country 'nl', or a region 'nl-drenthe').
+But country dataset is a clear enough and human-friendly name and is easy on the lips.

+#### Overwriting Rules

+    # _defaults/area.yml ...  :area_data: :co2_price: 0.002 :has_fce: false
+    # nl/area.yml ...  :area_data: :number_of_households: 100_000 :has_fce: true
+    # => {:area_data: {:co2_price: 0.002, :number_of_households: 100_000, :has_fce: true }}

 [build-status]: https://semaphoreapp.com/api/v1/projects/63d00abb0b002bb34bdbe9602aee85a2a0d42f56/25174/badge.png
 [tome]:         https://github.com/quintel/tome
 [tome-readme]:  https://github.com/quintel/tome#readme